SSanjayRamasamy/verilog-practice/1_Basic_Logic_Gates/NOT_gate/README.md

 - If the input is 1, the output is 0.

-In this project, the NOT gate is implemented in Verilog HDL using gate level modeling
+In this project, the NOT gate is implemented in Verilog HDL using gate level modeling.

 ## Simulation
 ![Waveform](simulation/simulation.png)